Choose the Right Way to Consolidate Credit Card Debt

-Balance transfer: If you have good credit, then you can consider trading in your old card for a new lower interest rate card.
+Balance transfer: If you have good credit, then consider trading in your old card for a new lower interest rate card.
 Be careful not to take a new card that has a great introductory offer and then hits you with high interest rates.

 Cash out refinance: A cash-out mortgage loan requires equity in your home and a good credit score.
 This option allows you the cheapest interest rates and the most flexibility in the time to pay off your debt.
-Today’s low interest rates make it attractive to refinance mortgages, and if you have enough equity then you can do the cash out refinance.
+Today’s low-interest rates make it attractive to refinance mortgages, and if you have enough equity, then you can do the cash out refinance.

 HELOC: You will need sufficient equity in your home that can be a problem in today's market if you have a large first mortgage.
 HELOC's carry higher interest rates and a shorter period than a cash-out mortgage loan refinance.
 However, closing costs are lower, because you take out a smaller loan.